port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 The `enableMergeEntity` parameter specifies whether to use the [create/update](../../api/api.md?operation=create-update#usage) or [create/override](../../api/api.md?operation=create-override#usage) strategy when creating entities listed in a `port.yml` file.

 - Default value: `false` (use create/override)
-- Use case: use `false` if you want Gitlab to be the source-of-truth for catalog entities.
-Use `true` if you want to use Gitlab as the source for some properties of entities in the catalog, and use other sources to for properties which are subject to change automatically.
+- Use case: use `false` if you want GitLab to be the source-of-truth for catalog entities.
+Use `true` if you want to use GitLab as the source for some properties of entities in the catalog, and use other sources to for properties which are subject to change automatically.

 </TabItem>